Darxo/Hardened/README.md

 - The **Stone Pillars** (Kraken) now always requires 3 Hides and 3 Dust, no matter how much you already had in your inventory
 - Restrict the allowed Y coordinates for many unique locations to where their allowed tiles usually spawn to speed up map generation
 - Most Unique Locations have a `DistanceToOthers` of 10 tiles (down from 15), allowing them to be placed closer to settlements and other locations during map generation.
 This will improve map generation speed and prevent cases of missing unique locations when too many settlements are generated
+- Units from Unique Locations can no longer randomly become champions
 - Restrict the Y-position of the **Oracle** unique location to be between 10% and 35% (previously unrestricted)
 - **Flesh Cradles** now drop **Strange Meat** on death